-If a retiring Director is renominated to serve on the Board of Directors for an additional four-year period, such retiring Director will be treated as a new director for purposes of determining compensation during such additional four-year period.
+If a Retiring Director is renominated to serve on the Board of Directors for an additional four-year period, such Retiring Director will be treated as a new director for purposes of determining compensation during such additional four-year period.

-During the year ended June 29, 1994, the Board of Directors held six meetings; all incumbent directors were present at all of the meetings with the exception of Mr. Hunt who was unable to attend two meetings.
+During the year ended June 28, 1995, the Board of Directors held six (6) meetings; each incumbent director attended at least 75% of the aggregate total of meetings of the Board of Directors and Committees on which he or she served.

-SUMMARY OF EXECUTIVE COMPENSATION
+EXECUTIVE COMPENSATION

-The following summary compensation table sets forth the annual compensation for the Company's five highest compensated executive officers, including the Chief Executive Officer, whose salary and bonus exceeded \$100,000.00 in fiscal 1994.
+The following summary compensation table sets forth the annual compensation for the Company's five highest compensated executive officers, including the Chief Executive Officer, whose salary and bonus exceeded \$100,000 in fiscal 1995.